chimera-linux/cports/Packaging.md

   to cover e.g. dual license software with a custom and standard license via something like `custom:foo OR BSD-3-Clause`.
 Metapackages should always use license `custom:meta`.
 Packages with custom licenses should use `custom:packagename`, and properly install the license.
+The license is inherited into all subpackages, and subpackages are allowed to set it themselves.
 * `pkgname` *(str)* The primary package name, must match template name.
 * `pkgver` *(str)* The package version, applies to all subpackages.
 Must follow the correct format for the `apk` package manager.